What are they?

 Changes in the shoreline continue to occur as old structures become unstable, public and private agencies invest in waterfront revitalization, and development pressure continues along the shoreline.
 Climate change imposes new stresses on the shoreline.
 Scientists project that sea-level in the Hudson will rise by 1-2 feet (and perhaps by more than 4 feet) by the year 2100.
 This will cause coastal shorelines to move inland, and flood more frequently and severely.
 Climate change will challenge us to maintain human infrastructure and uses of shore zones without further damaging their ecological function.
 Because the infrastructure that we build lasts for decades or more, we need to plan for these changes now.

 a gravelly beach

 The Hudson River Sustainable Shorelines Project is a collaborative effort between the NYSDEC and local science and state organizations to provide science-based information on the ecological, economic, and engineering questions facing shoreline habitats in a changing environment.
 Visit the project's full website in the "Links Leaving DEC's Website" on the right sidebar for more information.

-You can help conserve the ecology of shorelines by being aware of what makes them healthy and applying these principles on your own property or encouraging your municipalities to do so.
-For example, slopes are better than vertical, messy is better than tidy: wrack should be left on the shore, complex is better than simple, soft is better than hard: vegetation and gravel rather than barren steel.
+You can help conserve the ecology of shorelines by being aware of what makes them healthy, and applying these principles on your own property or encouraging your municipality to do so.
+For example, slopes are better than vertical shorelines; messy is better than tidy: wrack should be left on the shore; complex materials and surfaces are better than simple; and soft is better than hard: use vegetation and gravel rather than barren steel.